ChThorn/ChickChick_Pakistan_V1/README.md

 <h2>:point_right:IMPORTANT</h2> The code in this repo is only provided the executable file to run.

-## Briefly CMD including if you don't have git install required
+## :bookmark_tabs:Briefly CMD including if you don't have git install required
 ```bash
  sudo apt update
 ```